 Find More Resources to Help You Understand and Improve Emotional Intelligence Now

-How to Know Your Emotional Intelligence is Improving
+How to Know Your EQ is Improving

-One way to assess this is by monitoring your interactions with others.
 Notice if you are more attentive to their emotions, listening actively, and responding with empathy.

 Reflect on whether you are able to regulate your own emotions effectively in challenging situations, maintaining a sense of calm and composure.